-(h) IMPOUND CHIEF
+(h) RACE CHAIRPERSON

-- (i) The Impound Chief ensures the legality of all competition vehicles, and ensures that all winning drivers have an FRCCA patch displayed on their uniform and FRCCA decals on their car (as required by the rules) during the day's on-track activities. - (i) REGISTRAR - The Registrar receives and processes Race Entry forms and verifies the eligibility of all drivers (i.e., license/permit, membership card, etc.), records and displays grid sheets and unofficial race results. - (ii) Temporary Hot Pit Passes can be purchased at registration. - (iii) V.I.P.
-Passes may be purchased at registration. - (j) RACE CHAIRPERSON - (i) The Race Chairperson arranges the race day (ambulance, flag personnel, promotions, insurance, safety equipment, etc.). - (k) FIRE & RESCUE CHIEF - (i) The Fire Rescue Chief is to report to the scene of an accident and/or fire. - (I) Chief of Workers - He/she sets up and cleans up Flag Stations and ensures that Flag Station is in a safe spot, assigns Flag Station personnel. - (ii) Gives safety meeting at the beginning of the day to Safety Crew. - Section 6.02 The following committees are recognized and have the roles and responsibilities as defined within this section. - (a) STEWARDS OF THE MEET - (i) Consists of; - 1) One (1) non-driving member, preferably an FRCCA worker; - A minimum of two (2) non-conflict drivers and a maximum of four (4) are required for Stewards of the Meet duties; - 3) Only Senior licensed holders are eligible for Steward of the Meet responsibilities.
+(i) The Race Chairperson arranges the race day (ambulance, flag personnel, promotions, insurance, safety equipment, etc.).

+(i) FIRE & RESCUE CHIEF

+- (i) The Fire Rescue Chief is to report to the scene of an accident and/or fire & advises control. - (j) Chief of Workers - He/she sets up and cleans up Flag Stations and ensures that Flag Station is in a safe spot, assigns Flag Station personnel. - (ii) Gives safety meeting at the beginning of the day to Safety Crew. - (iii) Coordinates flag rules with drivers

+Section 6.02 The following committees are recognized and have the roles and responsibilities as defined within this section.

+(a) STEWARDS OF THE MEET

-- (ii) The Stewards of the Meets' duties are to hear all race day problems.
-The people involved in the violation are to be included in discussions & the class representatives if necessary. - (b) SAFETY Committee - (i) The Safety Board is a three-person (3) panel set up to hear and decide on driver's actions, consisting of; - 1) Two (2) Senior Competition License holders (one (1) of which is the Chief Instructor or a non-conflicting appointee) the other from a non-conflicting class - 2) And one (1) Safety Crew member of 'Chief' status totaling 3.
-The Series Administrator will sit in on hearings. - a) 2009 Safety Committee - i) Mark Clancey Safety Crew (or designate) - ii) John Bachmann (or designate) - iii) Andrew Graham or David Wollman (Driver advancement and training) - iv) Series administrator John Heckman (or designate) - (c) APPEAL PANEL - (i) A member may request a hearing in front of an Appeals Panel by submitting his/her request in written form only and must accompany said request with a fee of Two hundred dollars (\$200). - (ii) The Appeals Panel will consist of the following: - 1) The Series Administrator, who will have direct supervision of the appeal. - 2) Technical, non-technical or Safety committee - 3) Chief Steward. - (iii) The Appeals Panel will decide whether or not to hear the appeal. - (iv) Fee Status (After Appeal Decision) - 1) Will not be returned, if they decide no appeal is necessary. - 2) The fee will be returned only if the decision is overturned. - (d) Committee for driver training and advancement - (i) Responsible for; - 1) Controls the FRCCA Driving School; - 2) Makes the final decision on upgrading licenses; - 3) Are members of the Safety Board (unless he's the one being brought up in front of the Board) - 4) 2009 Andrew Graham and Dave Wollman
+- (i) Consists of; - 1) One (1) non-driving member, preferably an FRCCA worker; - 2) A minimum of two (2) non-conflict drivers and a maximum of four (4) are required for Stewards of the Meet duties; - 3) Only Senior licensed holders are eligible for Steward of the Meet responsibilities. - (ii) The Stewards of the Meets' duties are to hear all race day problems.
+The people involved in the violation are to be included in discussions & the class representatives if necessary.

+(b) SAFETY Committee

+- (i) The Safety Board is a three-person (3) panel set up to hear and decide on driver's actions, consisting of; - Two (2) Senior Competition License holders (one (1) of which is the Chief Instructor or a non-conflicting appointee) the other from a non-conflicting class - And one (1) Safety Crew member of 'Chief' status totaling 3.
+The Series Administrator will sit in on hearings.

+a) 2010 Safety Committee

+- i) Mark Clancey Safety Crew (or designate) - ii) Ron Beard (or designate)

+- iii) Andrew Graham or David Wollman (Driver advancement and training) - iv) Series administrator John Heckman (or designate) - (c) APPEAL PANEL - (i) A member may request a hearing in front of an Appeals Panel by submitting his/her request in written form only and must accompany said request with a fee of Two hundred dollars (\$200). - (ii) The Appeals Panel will consist of the following: - 1) The Series Administrator, who will have direct supervision of the appeal. - 2) Technical, non-technical or Safety committee - 3) Chief Steward. - (iii) The Appeals Panel will decide whether or not to hear the appeal. - (iv) Fee Status (After Appeal Decision) - 1) The Fee Will not be returned, if they decide no appeal is necessary. - 2) The fee will be returned only if the decision is overturned. - (d) Committee for driver training and advancement - (i) Responsible for; - 1) FRCCA Driving School; - Makes the final decision on upgrading licenses; - 3) Are members of the Safety Board (unless he's the one being brought up in front of the Board) - 4) 2010 Andrew Graham and Dave Wollman